shaunstanislauslau/hacking_slot_machines/README.md

 - Pass processed question boxes to Google Tesseract for text recognition
 - Run OCR text through a hand-designed brute-force search to get the most likely answer
 - Pass answer through text-to-speech engine and into hidden earpiece

+**Disclaimer: ROM legitimately aquired and not included for obvious reasons.
+This game was recently retired from machines.**

 ### The game